mhmd-shadfar/adobeConnectDownloader/README.md

 # adobeConnectDownloader

-a way to download your class that set up in adobe connect platform
+a way to download your class recorded meeting that set up in adobe connect platform

 Requirements: